richie-chauhan/Todo-List-API/README.md

 ## Installation and Configuration

+Create the MySQL database in from the todo.sql file in the repo.

 Edit the following lines in the bottom of the file "config/Database.php":

 ```php
     private $host = 'xxx';
     private $db_name = 'xxx';